The One Thing You Need To Do With Your Old 401k

 Here's why:

-• You can invest in (almost) anything: Stocks, bonds, mutual funds, ETFs – oh my!
+You can invest in (almost) anything: Stocks, bonds, mutual funds, ETFs – it’s endless!
 An IRA gives you the freedom to build a diversified portfolio that truly aligns with your goals and risk tolerance.
 No more settling for the limited options in your employer's plan.

 Steps to Roll Your Old 401(k) Into an IRA